samplics-org/svy/README.md

 ---

-svy is built for practitioners who need **statistical rigor that survives contact with reality**.
+**svy is built for practitioners who need statistical rigor that survives contact with reality.**